-The Company has no employees or property, it does not combust any fuel or operate any facility.
-The Company does not purchase electricity, heat, steam or cooling for its own use.
+The Company has no employees or property, and does not purchase electricity, heat, steam or cooling for its own use.
 Accordingly, the quantifiable amount of carbon dioxide equivalent produced by the Company annually is zero tonnes.
-All services are outsourced on a fee basis that is independent of any energy expended on its behalf and it is not practical for the Company to attempt to quantify emissions in respect of such proxy energy use.

 Disclosures Required by Listing Rule 9.8.4